mezzio/mezzio/docs/book/v2/features/middleware-types.md

 # Middleware Types

-Expressive allows you to compose applications out of _pipeline_ and _routed_ middleware.
+Mezzio allows you to compose applications out of _pipeline_ and _routed_ middleware.

 **Pipeline** middleware is middleware that defines the workflow of your